10 Best Ways to Stop the Spread of Covid 19 (Coronavirus)

-With the recent explosion of the novel coronavirus, also known as Covid-19, people from every corner of Montana have begun to worry how they can prepare for an outbreak in their community.
+With the explosion of the novel coronavirus, also known as Covid-19, people from every corner of Montana are now worrying how they can protect themselves from an outbreak in their community.
 When it comes to the coronavirus, it’s best to get ahead of the illness rather than simply react to it after you’ve already been infected.
-Luckily, the Center for Disease Control (the CDC) has released detailed instructions on how you can minimize your chances of becoming infected.
-Here are the 10 best ways you can prevent an infection of the coronavirus:
+Luckily, the Center for Disease Control (the CDC) has released detailed instructions on how you can keep yourself from becoming infected.
+Below are the 10 best ways you can use to prevent an infection of the coronavirus in your community:

 If you aren’t the type of person who washes your hands at every opportunity, now’s the best time to pick up the habit.
 According to the CDC, you should “wash your hands often with soap and water for at least 20 seconds”.
 The best time to wash your hands is after you have visited any public place, after sneezing or coughing, or if you have had physical contact with another person or a foreign surface such as a counter or tabletop.
 A useful rule of thumb to remember is that you should vigorously wash your hands for as long as it takes you to sing the Happy Birthday song, roughly 20-30 seconds.
 Considering how the coronavirus allegedly can live on a surface for over a full week, washing your hands is the very best way to keep yourself from being infected.

 Obviously, you should avoid encountering any friends or family members who are sick or showing symptoms of the illness.
 But you should also probably consider outright avoiding strangers altogether until the virus subsides.
 Granted, this advice may seem difficult if you live in a big city like Billings or Missoula.
 But in all honesty, you don’t know if the strangers around you are infected or not.
 For the time being, social distancing measures, such as maintaining 3 feet of space during conversations or replacing handshakes with footshakes, are a practical way to remain virus-free until the outbreak is contained.